The great end in religious instruction, is not to stamp our minds upon the young, but to stir up their own;

 RELIGIOUS EDUCATION for CHILDREN & YOUTH

-RE is meeting in-person at 10am.
-Specific entry doors, hallways, restrooms, etc have been assigned for each class.
-Parents and Caregivers NEED TO REGISTER To learn about special procedures.
+DATES & TIMES: Classes are meeting in-person at 10:00am.
+Parents and Caregivers NEED TO REGISTER to learn about special procedures.
 Please contact Kristin Worthington, our Director of Lifespan Religious Education and Childcare Coordinator (firstname.lastname@example.org) if you have any questions on current procedures.

 BRUU provides children, youth, young adults, and adults an opportunity to explore, reflect, and learn in a nurturing spiritual community.
 We offer Unitarian Universalist religious education programs all ages, inspiring:

 - Ethical growth – internalizing enduring values like justice, equity, and compassion, and gaining tools to act on them in everyday life.

 - Social growth – connecting with peers and people of all ages on a deeper level.
 Finding acceptance among people who see beyond the superficial.

 - Spiritual growth – feeling a connection with the sacred within, among, and beyond us.

 We invite you to explore our programs and contact our Director of RE to get connected.